+On July 14, 2015, the Parent Company incorporated Xeleb, a mobile games company domiciled in the Philippines.
 On September 11, 2019, the BOD of the Parent Company approved the dissolution of Xeleb.

-As at December 31, 2021, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.
+As at December 31, 2022, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.